Windward Estate

 No analysis available

-I searched for 'salt water pool', 'saltwater', 'saline pool', etc., and found no references.
-Listings note a pool, jacuzzi/hot tub and renovated pool, but no indication the pool is salt water.
+I searched for 'salt water pool,' 'saltwater pool,' and similar terms.
+The listings consistently mention a pool, jacuzzi, or renovated pool, but never identify the pool as salt water.

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
-Multiple listings mention in-unit washer/dryer or laundry areas, but there is no indication of community laundry on every floor.
+I searched the remarks for phrases like 'laundry on each floor,' 'laundry room on every floor,' and similar wording.
+The listings only mention in-unit washer/dryer or a general laundry room, not community laundry facilities on every floor.

 No analysis available